-- Never allow other people to use your prescription medications and don't take theirs.
+- Never allow other people to use your prescription medications, and don't take theirs.

 Is There Treatment for Prescription Drug Addiction?

 Other drug treatments for opiate withdrawal include methadone and the blood pressure medicine clonidine.
 The drug naltrexone blocks the effects of opiates and is another treatment option for preventing opiate relapse.
-It can be administered orally (Revia) or as a monthly injection (Vivitrol).
+It can be taken orally (Revia) or as a monthly injection (Vivitrol).

 Experts believe that combining addiction treatment medications with cognitive behavioral therapy is the best way to ensure success for most patients.